54ac/stream-detector/README.md

 ### Is anyone even using this?

-As of updating this document, the addon has over 10,000 average daily users and 2,500 downloads in the last 30 days.
+As of updating this document, the addon is at approx. 12,000 average daily users and 2,500 downloads in the last 30 days.

 ### How do I use this?